 After all, as both women point out, you are investing in yourself and in your “baby.”

 “Book publishing is such an important relationship,” Warner says, “so you must feel the person who takes your baby on also really cares about it and is competent.”
 Warner recommends looking for the companies that offer the biggest payback on the tail end; she goes on to explain the fine print too many authors overlook: Of the 40 percent SWP keeps, 30 percent goes to Ingram, SWP's distributor, so SWP is in fact keeping only 10 percent of net proceeds on a given project.

 Warner too offers warnings about this Wild, Wild West, since the complexities of the publishing world today have offered gold diggers an opportunity to exploit authors: “Alas, many people have come to the publishing industry to make money off authors,” Warner says.
 “It's a complicated industry, too, and I've seen many so-called publishers that have no real publishing experience at all.”
 Warner herself had more than 13 years of traditional publishing experience with two independent houses prior to launching SWP with Kamy Wicoff.

 It might be interesting news for some writers and authors that hybrid publishing is far from new and is not restricted to the presses that identify themselves as hybrid.
 A lot of publishers—the exception being the Big Five—have long done hybrid deals with authors.
 Many publishers are open to what Warner describes as “creative deals,” especially when the publisher thinks the book is important but might not sell well.
 Warner's columns on hybrid publishing in Writers Digest and Publishers Weekly are instructive.

-Most important, you must respect your work, do your homework, and ask all the hard questions.
-Here are Goldinger’s 24:
+Most importantly, you must respect your work, do your homework, and ask all the hard questions.
+Here are Goldinger's 24: